Finistere/antidote/README.rst

         db_password='password',
     ))

-    # Declare a factory which should be called to instantiate Database
+    # Declare a factory which should be called to instantiate Database.
     # Variables names are used here for injection.
     @antidote.factory(use_names=True)
     def database_factory(db_host, db_user, db_password) -> Database: